1810–11 United States Senate elections: Senate Composition in 1811

+Key Changes

+Democratic-Republicans: The Democratic-Republicans gained 2 seats, increasing their majority from 28 to 30 seats.
+Federalists: The number of Fedethe ralist seats remained unchanged at 6.

+Context

+The Democratic-Republican Party continued to dominate the Senate, reflecting the broader political landscape of the era.
+The period was marked by the lead-up to the War of 1812, with growing tensions between the United States and Great Britain influencing political discourse and legislative priorities.

 Result of the regular elections

 Race summaries

 Except if/when noted, number following candidates is whole number votes.

 Special elections during the 11th Congress

 In these special elections, the winners were seated during 1810 or before March 4, 1811; ordered by election date.

 Races leading to the 12th Congress

 In these regular elections, the winner was seated on March 4, 1811 (except where noted due to late election); ordered by state.

 All of the elections involved the Class 2 seats.

 Special elections during the 12th Congress

 In these special elections, the winners were seated in 1811 after March 4; ordered by election date.